fabioalves98/IntelChair/docs/docs/index.md

 The IntelChair will be used in conjunction with a mobile application with which the user can control all of its functions.
 For more information visit the [manual](manual.md) page.

-# How does it works technically?
+# How does it work technically?

 All the information about architecture can be consulted in the [specification](arch.md) page.